 Certificates renewal can be difficult to automate leading to errors that will mark the website as “Insecure”.

-Here’s how to automate certificate renewal on CentOS 7 with nginx as webserver:
+In this case, here’s how to automate certificate renewal with nginx as webserver:

 And then add to the crontab these lines pressing A to edit:

 37 02 * * * root certbot -q renew --pre-hook="systemctl stop nginx" --post-hook="systemctl start nginx"